DanielTockan/Rainforest-Store/README.md

   db.Column('product_id', db.Integer, db.ForeignKey('products.id'), primary_key=True)
 ```

 It's purpose was to create a standalone table that stored a record for each of the combinations between the counterpart tables as a row.
-(READ NOTES AND ELABORATE ON WHY THIS WAS NECESSARY MORE EXPLICITYLY!!!)
 A lot of prior code and rationale was required for this to function.

 Within the order model, the product model and the order-product join were imported.
-It was vital that these imports was carried out in only one of the counterparts, and not both (READ NOTES AND EXPLICTY ELABORATE ON WHY!!! - IS IT RECURSION???)
+It was vital that these imports was carried out in only one of the counterparts, and not both to avoid recursion problems from happening.

 ```py
 from app import db